DailyDAC

 1. Where Did Subchapter V Come From?

 Subchapter V was created by the Small Business Reorganization Act of 2019 (the “SBRA”).
 The SBRA, which had bipartisan support in Congress, was drafted in consultation with the National Bankruptcy Conference (“NBC”) and the American Bankruptcy Institute (“ABI”), with significant input from the National Conference of Bankruptcy Judges (“NCBJ”) and the American College of Bankruptcy (“ACB”).
-The SBRA was designed to help small businesses and their owners by providing a new, simpler path through chapter 11 than that offered by a traditional chapter 11 filing.3
+The SBRA was designed to help small businesses and their owners by providing a new, simpler path through chapter 11 than a traditional chapter 11 filing.4

 Subchapter V’s provenance traces from the ABI’s 2014 publication of its Final Report and Recommendations of the Commission to Study the Reform of Chapter 11 and numerous other reports, articles, and letters from various constituent parties and groups tendered in support of the subchapter V legislation.
-Collectively, these sources identified elements of conventional chapter 11 requirements, policy, and practice that rendered chapter 11 impractical to impossible for most smaller businesses to navigate, even after the 2005 amendments to the Bankruptcy Code (BAPCPA) that aimed to help small businesses.5 The House Committee Report published in support of the legislation noted the following:
+Collectively, these sources identified elements of conventional chapter 11 requirements, policy, and practice that rendered chapter 11 impractical-to-impossible for most smaller businesses to navigate, even after the 2005 amendments to the Bankruptcy Code (BAPCPA) that aimed to help small businesses.
+7The House Committee Report published in support of the legislation noted the following:

-b) As a group, only 50% of small businesses survive five years, and 33% survive ten years.
+2. As a group, only 50% of small businesses survive five years, and 33% survive ten years.

-c) Traditional chapter 11 requires a substantial investment in time and money for both the debtor and its creditors, who must engage in the process for it to succeed.
+3. Traditional chapter 11 requires a substantial investment in time and money for both the debtor and its creditors, who must engage in the process for it to succeed.
 The cost and timeline of a traditional chapter 11 were prohibitive for most small businesses, particularly given their typical time horizon.
 The vast majority of creditors in small business bankruptcies have claims that are too small to warrant active participation.

 In chapters 12 and 13, the trustee has no operational or possessory role in the case, but serves as a fiduciary to creditors, a resource for the debtor as it pursues reorganization, and an advisor to the court.
 As in chapter 12, the subchapter V trustee may also serve as the disbursing agent for creditor payments.
-But subchapter V differs from chapter 12 in significant ways – in particular, the confirmation requirements for chapter 12 closely resemble those of chapter 13, while subchapter V incorporates most (but not all) of the requirements of §1129(a).
-As case law interpreting elements of subchapter V emerges, we see judges looking for guidance on the similarities and differences between subchapter V, chapter 12, and chapter 13 as they address the issues coming before them.7
+But subchapter V differs from chapter 12 in significant ways–in particular, the confirmation requirements for chapter 12 closely resemble those of chapter 13, while subchapter V incorporates most (but not all) of the requirements of §1129(a).
+As case law interpreting elements of subchapter V emerges, we see judges looking for guidance on the similarities and differences between subchapter V, chapter 12, and chapter 13 as they address the issues coming before them.9

-2. Who Can be a Subchapter V Debtor?
+2. Who can be a Subchapter V Debtor?

 But what about Bob?
-10 We forgot to mention that he guaranteed BobCo’s bank debt.
+12We forgot to mention that he guaranteed BobCo’s bank debt.
 Can he file chapter 11 and elect it to proceed under subchapter V?
-To answer that, we need to know a little more about Bob: in addition to the BobCo debt he guaranteed, Bob also owes $200,000 on the mortgage to his house, has a $20,000 car loan, and $50,000 in credit card debt.
+To answer that, we need to know a little more about Bob: in addition to the BobCo debt he guaranteed, Bob also owes $200,000 on the mortgage loan on his house, has a $20,000 car loan, and $50,000 in credit card debt.

-So, even if we have to count BobCo’s $1 million bank debt, Bob is well under that qualifying $7.5 million debt cap even assuming all the debt we’ve mentioned is indeed qualified debt).
+So, even if we have to count BobCo’s $1 million bank debt, Bob is well under that qualifying $7.5 million debt cap even assuming all the debt we’ve mentioned is indeed qualified debt.

 Notice that our hypothetical assumes that BobCo’s debt + Bob’s debt taken together is less than $7.5 million.
 Why did we write it that way?
 To keep it simple.

-You see, the Bankruptcy Code tells us that if a debtor files for chapter 11, that debtor’s qualifying debt on the petition date + the qualifying debt of its affiliates who are also debtors in bankruptcy, taken together,11 cannot be more than $7.5 million.
+You see, the Bankruptcy Code tells us that if a debtor files for chapter 11, that debtor’s qualifying debt on the petition date + the qualifying debt of its affiliates who are also debtors in bankruptcy, taken together,13 cannot be more than $7.5 million.

-There’s one other eligibility requirement that Bob has to meet because, unlike BobCo, he is a human being: at least 50% of his qualifying debt had to arise from his own “commercial or business activities.”12
+There’s one other eligibility requirement that Bob has to meet because, unlike BobCo, he is a human being: at least 50% of his qualifying debt had to arise from his own “commercial or business activities.”14

 3. What is “Qualifying” Debt?

 Again, a debtor cannot elect to proceed under subchapter V unless the debtor’s qualifying debts are no greater than $7.5 million.
-We’ve been begging the question long enough; a debt is qualifying if it: (a) is not owed to an insider or an affiliate, (b) is not contingent, and (c) is liquidated.
+We’ve been begging the question long enough; a debt is qualifying if it: (a) is not owed to an insider or an affiliate; (b) is not contingent; and (c) is liquidated.
 Let’s illustrate each:

 • If Ray owns RayCo and RayCo owes Ray $10 million, that $10 million simply doesn’t count when calculating whether RayCo can elect subchapter V treatment because Ray is both an insider and affiliate of RayCo.